 While backup internet service would be a nice touch, we know that’s probably not in the budget.
 Otherwise, high-quality firewalls, intrusion detection and prevention systems (IDPS), and traffic analysis tools can help identify and filter out abnormal traffic associated with a DDoS attack.
 Cloud-based DDoS protection is also available to redirect traffic to a cloud-based scrubbing center to filter out malicious traffic during an attack.

-Securing a fleet of hundreds (or thousands) of devices is no easy task, especially if you don’t have the support of a fully staffed IT team or well-funded budget.
+Securing hundreds or thousands of school devices is difficult when IT teams are understaffed, budgets are tight, and endpoints need constant patching, monitoring, and support.
 When you're struggling to just keep up with the constant requests to deploy Minecraft Education, proactive cybersecurity seems darn near impossible.
 Such are the sacrifices sysadmins make to work in education.